tonethar/IGME-330-Master/notes/vue-3.md

 ## I. Overview & Example

 - Components are reusable Vue instances with a name.
-- Here's an example we can try out on our "random joke" Vue app :
+- Here's an example we can try out on our "random joke" Vue app - add this to the top of the &lt;script> tag, right before we create a new `Vue()` instance:

 ```js
 Vue.component('joke-footer',{